KonradIT/gopro-py-api/README.md

 ```python
 gpCam.stream("udp://localhost:5000")
 ```

+On HERO3 you can just open /live/amba.m3u8 on VLC or another player.

 See the examples/opencv folder for a python script to open the HERO4 feed in openCV and detect faces.